epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-15-awesome-overview.markdown

 What tiling manager is the best, is vary.
 Just choose what suitable for you.

-With Lua, Awesome configuration is also highly configuration.
+With Lua, Awesome configuration is also highly configurable.
 So flexible, that the limit is your creativity.

 #### Issue